-Vice-Chairman Ognio motioned to approve Petition No. 1273-18, Travis and Sabrina Williamson, Owners, request to rezone 1.721 acres from R-45 Conditional to R-45 Conditional to amend a condition of rezoning to reduce a 75-foot front yard setback from Eastin Road to 60 feet with four (4) recommended conditions.
+Vice Chairman Ognio moved to approve Petition No. 1273-18, Travis and Sabrina Williamson, Owners, request to rezone 1.721 acres from R-45 Conditional to R-45 Conditional to amend a condition of rezoning to reduce a 75-foot front yard setback from Eastin Road to 60 feet.
 This property is located in land lot 21 of the 7th District.
-Commissioner Oddo seconded.
-The motion passed 5-0.
+The four conditions are: